numediart/Spatio-Temporal-EEG-Analysis/README.md

 During the training, the metrics evolution are reported in runs directory with tensorboard (https://www.tensorflow.org/tensorboard/) and the final training results are saved in res/.

 Due to issues with limited size for files in github.
-Feature map examples have been published on [Figshare](https://figshare.com/articles/dataset/Spatio-Temporal-EEG-Analysis/15164133), it is necessary to approve the License from each considered datasets.
+Feature map examples have been published on [Figshare](https://figshare.com/articles/dataset/Spatio-Temporal-EEG-Analysis/15164133), to proceed the code download them and placed them in the corresponding directory depending on the dataset.
+More it is necessary to approve the License from each considered datasets.
 For other analysis please refer to both datasets:
 * PhyDAA [Paper](https://ieeexplore.ieee.org/abstract/document/9361688) - [Download Link](https://zenodo.org/record/4558990)
 * Sustained Attention during Driving Task [Paper](https://www.nature.com/articles/s41597-019-0027-4) - [Download Link](https://figshare.com/articles/dataset/Multi-channel_EEG_recordings_during_a_sustained-attention_driving_task/6427334)